 A company is a resident of Australia for income tax purposes if it is incorporated in Australia or, if not incorporated in Australia, it carries on business in Australia and either (i) its central management and control are in Australia (CM&C test) or (ii) its voting power is controlled by shareholders who are residents of Australia.

-Recent guidance from the Australian Taxation Office (ATO) has indicated that if a foreign incorporated company carries on a business and has its central management and control in Australia, it will carry on business in Australia with the meaning of the CM&C test of residency, even though no part of the actual trading or investment operations of the business take places in Australia.
-However, the government has proposed amendments to the existing legislation to clarify the position so that a foreign incorporated company only will be treated as an Australian tax resident if it has a ‘significant economic connection to Australia’.
-This test will be satisfied where both the company’s core commercial activities are undertaken in Australia and its central management and control is in Australia.
-The measure will have effect from the first income year after the enabling legislation is enacted; however, taxpayers will have the option of applying the new law from 15 March 2017.
+Guidance from the Australian Taxation Office (ATO) has indicated that if a foreign incorporated company carries on a business and has its central management and control in Australia, it will carry on business in Australia with the meaning of the CM&C test of residency, even though no part of the actual trading or investment operations of the business take places in Australia.
+However, the previous government has proposed amendments to the existing legislation to clarify the position so that a foreign incorporated company only will be treated as an Australian tax resident if it has a ‘significant economic connection to Australia’.
+There has been a change of government since this was first announced, and it remains unclear whether this proposal will proceed.
+If the measure is enacted as originally announced, this test will be satisfied where both the company’s core commercial activities are undertaken in Australia and its central management and control is in Australia.
+The measure, if enacted as proposed, will have effect from the first income year after the enabling legislation is enacted; however, taxpayers will have the option of applying the new law from 15 March 2017.

 Permanent establishment (PE)